This is the thirty-second installment of the monthly classic actress beauty tips that I have read about and tested.

 Red-headed Academy Award winning actress Susan Hayward claimed she stayed under 118 pounds by eating 2 eggs (prepared any way) and one tomato three times a day for consecutive three days.

-“If you continue more than three days, you may start clucking like a hen,” Hayward said once.
+“If you continue more than three days, you may start clucking like a hen,” Hayward said in an interview.

 Hayward claimed you could lose five pounds in three days with this diet, which seems highly doubtful to me.

-“Her (Susan Hayward) measurements are the same as they were when she was 20,” said “Susan Hayward Gives Diet Tips” written by Lydia Lane, a 1954 article about the then 37-year-old actress.
+“Her (Susan Hayward) measurements are the same as they were when she was 20,” beauty columnist Lydia Lane wrote about the then 47-year-old actress in an Aug.
+2, 1964, column, “Susan Hayward Gives Diet Tips.”

 The Comet isn’t anywhere near 118 pounds, but I’m always a fan of weight loss and eating healthy.
 I decided to give it a try.
 I like both eggs and tomatoes so I figured it couldn’t be that hard.
 Here is how the three days went for me: